ritikramaiya1/Faster-Modified-RSA-algorithm-in-cpp/README.md

 # Faster-Modified-RSA-algorithm-in-cpp
-this is an a faster version of an RSA algorithm and all the details are included in the report.
-For the CODE please check the README file.
+this is an a faster version of an RSA algorithm and all the details are included in the report template.

+For the Modified RSA code Please email me on ritikramaiya34@gmail.com and i will send the code.

+Thank you